Australia and the world

 Since 1947, around 65,000 Australians have served in more than 50 peace and security operations around the world.
 In our own neighbourhood, Australia has helped to build the peace in regional missions in Solomon Islands, Timor-Leste and the Autonomous Region of Bougainville (Papua New Guinea).

 As the nature of peace operations has evolved, so too has Australia's contribution, with an increasing focus on policing and civilian components and on helping nations to build their capacities and national institutions.
 Australia's geography gives us a distinctive and deep understanding of the vital importance of development to security and stability.

 Australians are generous people.
 Last year, two million Australian households donated to non-government organisations – one of the highest private donor rates in the world.
-On current projections, by 2015–16 the Australian Government will be the sixthlargest OECD official aid donor, despite being just the 13th-largest economy.

 We live in one of the most disaster-prone regions in the world where cyclones, floods and earthquakes often hamper development gains.
 We help communities prepare for, and respond to, damage inflicted by natural disasters.